saras-daton/GoogleAnalytics/README.md

 	  Prerequisite - Exchange Rates connector in Daton needs to be present - Refer [this](https://github.com/saras-daton/currency_exchange_rates)
 	- Time Zone Conversion (Optional) - Raw Tables data created at Marketplace/Store/Account level may have data in local timezone of the corresponding marketplace/store/account.
 DateTime values that are in local timezone are standardized by converting to specified timezone using input offset hours.

-#### Prerequisite
+#### Prerequisites for Google Analytics dbt package
-Google Analytics Native Connector Setup to Big Query Daton Integrations for
+[Google Analytics Native Connector](https://sarasanalytics.com/daton/google-analytics/) Setup to Big Query Daton Integrations for
 - Exchange Rates(Optional, if currency conversion is not required)

 *Note:*
 *Please select 'Do Not Unnest' option while setting up Daton Integrataion*

-# Configuration
+# Configuration for dbt package

 ## Required Variables